scheinem/MSCMoreOptionTableViewCell/README.md

 ## Alternative Solution

-As [pointed out](https://gist.github.com/steipete/10541433) by @steipete there's a solution to achieve the "More" button without any third party code and private API usage.
-It's a pretty streamlined way but you have to consider that it's also undocumented behaviour and the "Delete"- and "More"-Buttons aren't customizable.
+As [pointed out](https://gist.github.com/steipete/10541433) by [@steipete](https://twitter.com/steipete) there's a solution to achieve the "More" button without any third party code and private API usage.
+It's a pretty streamlined way but you have to consider that it's undocumented behaviour and the "Delete" and "More" buttons aren't customizable.

 ## Credits